 - Scrum metrics — metrics, which are focused on planning and understanding the workflow and demonstrating how much work was performed in a given period;

-- Lean metrics — continuous measurement of production efficiency and product quality with technical assessment by testing features, checking for possible errors, and foreseeing negative effects.
+- Lean metrics — the continuous measurement of production efficiency and product quality with technical assessment by testing features, checking for possible errors, and foreseeing negative effects.

 We use all three types of metrics to assess the main aspects of the software development process and results: product quality, team’s productivity, and health.